0xB10C/b10g/_posts/2019-08-02-The-incomplete-history-of-Bitcoin-development.md

 ---
 layout: post
-title: The incomplete history of Bitcoin development
+title: The Incomplete History of Bitcoin Development
-date: 2019-08-01 09:00:00 +0100
+date: 2019-08-02 09:09:09 +0100
 author: b10c
-hidden: true
+hidden: false
 image: /images/history-1-nov-08.png
 comments: true
 ---

 To fully understand the rationale behind the current state of Bitcoin development, knowledge about historical events is essential.
 This blog post highlights selected historical events, software releases and bug fixes before and after Satoshi left the project.
 It additionally contains a section about the current state of Bitcoin development.
-The attached [timeline](#timeline-bitcoin-history) provides extra detail for each event.
+The attached [timeline](#timeline-bitcoin-history) provides extra detail for each historical event.
 {: .text-justify}

 I wasn't following the Bitcoin space when a majority of these events happened.